crispab/codekvast/DEVELOPMENT-GUIDE.md

 ### JDK and Node.js

-Java 8 is required.
-OpenJDK is recommended.
+SDKMAN is required.

+In SDKMAN, the Java versions that are required are defined by `gradle.properties`.

-Node.js 8+, NPM 3.10+ and Chrome are required.
+Node.js 8+, NPM 3.10+ and Yarn 1.13+ are required.
+Chrome and Firefox are downloaded on demand for executing system tests.

 git-crypt is required for deploying to the cloud.